Leadership Safeguarding Statement

 - Where an allegation suggests that a criminal offence may have been committed then the police should be contacted as a matter of urgency.

-- Where working outside of the UK, concerns will be reported to the appropriate agencies in the country in which we operate, and their procedures followed, and in addition we will report concerns to our International headquarters.
+- Where working outside of the UK, concerns will be reported to the appropriate agencies in the country in which we operate (subject to the principles set out above regarding risk assessment), and their procedures followed, and in addition we will report concerns to our International headquarters.

-We will review this statement and our policy and procedures annually.
+We will review this statement and our policy and procedures at least annually.

 If you have any concerns for a child or adult at risk then speak to one of the following who have been approved as safeguarding co-ordinators for this organisation.

-A copy of the full policy and procedures is available from IPS Intranet, OMF UK Manual and ND office.
+A copy of the full policy and procedures is available from IPS OMF UK Collaboration Room, OMF UK Manual and ND office.

-Click here to download the PDF of this with signature
+Click here to download a PDF of the Safeguarding Statement